 dIRECTORS' RESPONSIBILITY STATEMENT:

 Pursuant to Section 134 (5) of the Companies Act 2013 YourDirectors' confirm that: i.
 In preparation of annual accounts for the financial yearended 31 March 2019 the applicable Accounting Standards have been followed along withproper explanation relating to material departures; ii.
 The Directors have selected suchaccounting policies and applied them consistently and made judgments and estimates thatare reasonable and prudent so as to give true and fair view of the state of affairs of theCompany at the end of the financial year ended 31 March 2019 and of the profit and lossof the Company for the year; iii The Directors have taken proper and sufficientcare fortheir maintenance of adequate accounting records in accordance with the provisions of theCompanies Act for safeguarding the assets of the Company and for preventing and detectingfraud and other irregularities; iv.
 The Directors had prepared the annual accounts on agoing concern' basis; v.
 The Directors had laid down internal financialcontrols to be followed by the Company and that such internal financial controls areadequate and were operating effectively; and vi.
 The Directors had devised proper systemsto ensure compliance with the provisions of all applicable laws and that such systems wereadequate and operating effectively.

 EXTRACT OF ANNUAL RETURN:

-During the year under review 8 (Eight) Board Meetings were held duringthe year.
-For further details please refer Corporate Governance Report which forms partof this Annual Report.
+During the year under review 4 (Four) Board Meetings were For furtherdetails please refer Corporate Governance Report which forms part of this Annual Report.

 2. Nomination and Remuneration Committee;